eclipse-hono/hono/site/documentation/content/admin-guide/monitoring-tracing-config.md

 | `QUARKUS_SMALLRYE_HEALTH_LIVENESS_PATH`<br>`quarkus.smallrye-health.liveness-path`   | `liveness`   |
 | `QUARKUS_SMALLRYE_HEALTH_READINESS_PATH`<br>`quarkus.smallrye-health.readiness-path` | `readiness`  |
 | `QUARKUS_SMALLRYE_HEALTH_ROOT_PATH`<br>`quarkus.smallrye-health.root-path`          | `/`         |

 ## Logging

+By default, all Hono components will log to the system console and can be configured using environment variables with the `QUARKUS_LOG_CONSOLE_` prefix or using corresponding system properties.
+Logging to a file and syslog is also available.
+See the [configuration reference](https://quarkus.io/guides/logging#quarkus-log-logging-log-config_quarkus.log.console-console-logging) for details.
+Log formatting can be configured by either setting `QUARKUS_LOG_CONSOLE_FORMAT`, or, to enable logging in JSON format, by setting `QUARKUS_LOG_CONSOLE_JSON` to `"true"`.
+Follow the [Quarkus documentation](https://quarkus.io/guides/logging#quarkus-logging-json_quarkus.log.console-json-console-logging) for more details.

-The Hono components contain support for sending log messages to a centralized log management system like Graylog, Logstash or Fluentd.
+Additionally, the Hono components contain support for sending log messages to a centralized log management system like Graylog, Logstash or Fluentd.
 This is done by means of the [*quarkus-logging-gelf* extension](https://quarkus.io/guides/centralized-log-management), using TCP or UDP to send logs in the Graylog Extended Log Format (GELF).
-The logging configuration can be done using environment variables with the `QUARKUS_LOG_HANDLER_GELF_` prefix or using corresponding system properties.
+This can also be enabled using environment variables with the `QUARKUS_LOG_HANDLER_GELF_` prefix or using corresponding system properties.
 See the [configuration reference](https://quarkus.io/guides/centralized-log-management#configuration-reference) for details.

 ## Tracing